Tiny Thoughts on Money

 When money doesn’t change hands, we struggle to judge the real value of things.
 Relationships, health, eyesight, an evening spent reading a book, ability to run a marathon etc. have vastly different values to different people because such things have no objective currency of comparison.

 Time freedom requires money, and a certain aversion to owning stuff.
 It’s a mistake to think money alone can buy time freedom.
 Money buys you stuff.
 And stuff requires your time and attention.
 Every object you own creates a gentle tug on your attention.
-You may think you own the stuff but if you aren’t careful, the stuff will own you.
+You may think you own the stuff, but before you know, your stuff owns you.

 There is no objective way to define enough money.
 Enough relative to what?
 You never hear anyone say they have enough money because the more wealth you accumulate, the more wealthy people you’re exposed to.
 You may start out comparing yourself with your friends and neighbors, but as you make more and more, the comparison shifts to the country club members to the private jet owners to the billionaires.